tohagan/stlive/INSTALL.md

 ### Compiling your native app

 You can either sign up for an account at [PhoneGap Build Service](https://build.phonegap.com/apps) to compile your apps online OR use platform SDK tools to compile them on your computer.
-You can configure your service account name and password in your `.stlive.config` files to copy them into new projects OR you can configure them in the `phonegap.local.properties` file.
+You can configure your service account name and password in your `.stlive.json` files to copy them into new projects OR you can configure them in the `phonegap.local.properties` file.

 If you **don't** plan to use this service you'll also need to install the platform SDKs that include compilers and emulators or simulators.